czi-finance/wrds_sample_code/README.md

 ```

 5. Obtain the footnotes for certain data items from the Fundamental Annual Footnote file.
-They can be used to identify and filter out abnormal item value caused by some extraordinary corporate actions/events (e.g., M&A, spin-off, bankruptcy, etc.).
+They can be used to identify and filter outliers caused by some extraordinary corporate actions/events (e.g., M&A, spin-off, bankruptcy, etc.).
 ```sas
 proc sql;
 create table _tmp4 as